arnokoehler/spring-transactions-jpa/readme.md

    }
 }
 ```

+LocalContainerEntityManagerFactoryBean - container managed
+LocalEntityManagerFactoryBean - application managed

+A Big Note : For spring based applications, the difference is not much.
+Spring only plays roles ( as container if you configure LocalContainerEntityManagerFactoryBean and as application if you configure LocalEntityManagerFactoryBean)

 Declaring that something is a unit of work we annotate it with @Transactional in Spring with JPA, Hibernate or any other implementation.
 You can do that both on a service level or on a method level.